adonisjs/v6-docs/content/docs/experimental/assembler_hooks.md

 ---
 summary: Assembler hooks are a way of executing code at specific points in the assembler lifecycle.
-These hooks can be helpful for tasks such as file generation, code compilation, or injecting custom build steps.
 ---

 # Assembler hooks